matthewroot/root-readme/STORY.md

 # My Story

 I've traversed an atypical path into Engineering Management.
-Here's my lifestory in a nutshell to provide you some insight into my road from then to now.
+Here's my life story in a nutshell to provide you some insight into my road from then to now.

 ## Chapter 1: NOVA